ceremcem/build-freecad-asm3/README.md

 ### 4. Run the FreeCAD

-If you used VirtualBox, you can run FreeCAD directly within the VirtualBox:
+If you used VirtualBox, you can run FreeCAD directly within the VirtualBox GUI:

 ```
 freecad-git